hortonworks/cloudbreak/README.md

      describe-cluster    get a detailed description of a cluster list-cluster-types  list available cluster types and HDP versions list-clusters       list available clusters
-     resize-cluster      change the number of worker nodes of an existing cluster terminate-cluster   terminates a cluster
+     resize-cluster      change the number of worker or cluster nodes of an existing cluster terminate-cluster   terminates a cluster
      help, h             Shows a list of commands or help for one command